-Google Search Console, previously known as Google webmaster tool, is a free tool by Google.
-It helps manage the website search traffic, fixes the URL related issue, monitors the indexing status etc.
+Google Search Console, previously known as the Google webmaster tool, is a free tool by Google.
+It helps manage the website search traffic, fixes the URL-related issue, monitors the indexing status, etc.

-Here are the few things which we can do using Google search console-
+Here are the few things which we can do using the Google search console-

 - Allow you to submit the sitemap, check the status of the sitemap, and indexed URL’s